|

 species-level identification, published identifications and

+distributions are open to skepticism in many instances.
 On the other hand, limiting observations to adult shells, one

 may distill characters as species-level indicators: profile in